Environmental Impact Assessment Ordinance

 5.4.5 The need for and the type and scope of the off-site ecological mitigation measures to be adopted for a particular project shall be determined according to the following guidelines:

-2. with the on-site ecological mitigation measures in place, the residual impacts on ecological habitats or species shall be defined, quantified and evaluated according to the methods and criteria laid down in this annex and Annex 8.
+- with the on-site ecological mitigation measures in place, the residual impacts on ecological habitats or species shall be defined, quantified and evaluated according to the methods and criteria laid down in this Annex and Annex 8.
 Before off-site ecological mitigation measures are to be adopted, the EIA study needs to confirm that it is necessary to mitigate the residual ecological impacts based on ecological considerations set out in this Annex and Annex 8, and that such residual impacts arise from the Project in question;

-4. the off-site mitigation measures shall be on a "like for like" basis, to the extent that this is practicable.
+- the off-site mitigation measures shall be on a "like for like" basis, to the extent that this is practicable.
 That is to say, any compensatory measures to be adopted for mitigating the residual ecological impacts must be directly related to the habitats or species to be protected.
-Either the same kind of species or habitats of the same size shall be compensated, or the project proponent shall demonstrate that the same kind of ecological function and capacity can be achieved through the measures to compensate for the ecological impacts.
+Either the same kind of species or habitats of the same size shall be compensated, or the applicant shall demonstrate that the same kind of ecological function and capacity can be achieved through the measures to compensate for the ecological impacts.
 For example, the loss of a natural woodland shall be compensated by the replanting of native trees to form a woodland of a similar size where possible;

 5.5 Ecological Monitoring and Audit Programme